trx88/DwarfFortress/README.md

 ### Link

 ### Repository
-Zip file for build of the game is also in the repository.
+Zip file of game build is also in the repository.
 ## 3rd party packages
 * Boost 1.86 (Signal)
 * nlohmann/json